Elive/elive-for-servers/README.md

 _:warning: Note: Ubuntu installs are added for compatibility, but we **strongly** suggest to use Debian instead.
 If you use Ubuntu we don't accept but reports, only 'Pull requests' if you send the improvements/fixes_

 ## Features:
-* Turn an slow or ugly server into a full Elive featured one
+* Turn an slow or ugly server into a full **Elive featured** one
-* Set up a very powerful server using the lowest resources! _optimized multiple wordpress websites & strong email server, including security protections and more_ in only  1 GB RAM server machine
+* Set up a very powerful server using the **lowest resources**! _optimized multiple wordpress websites & strong email server, including security protections and more_ in only  1 GB RAM server machine
-* Install Wordpress with all the dependencies and special customizations, from zero to this in less than 2 minutes
+* Install **Wordpress** with all the dependencies and special customizations, from zero to this in less than 2 minutes
   * _plugins: a selection of good needed plugins are also preinstalled, you can enable or delete them in your setup_
   * install multiple wordpress websites in the same machine and still being light on resources (3 wordpress sites, full server setup, 171 MB ram)
-* Install PHP / Mariadb / Nginx / Exim email server / etc services in one shot
+* Install PHP / Mariadb / Nginx / or other listed services in one shot, already customized and optimized.
-* Well tuned and optimized customizations for the services
+* Install an Exim **email server** featuring dovecot to read your emails on thunderbird and optional spamassassin
-* Powerful configurations for server tools like VIM with plugins and the best color syntax
-* Git status prompt, aliases, etc...
+* Powerful configurations for **server tools** like VIM with plugins and the best color syntax, git status prompt, aliases, lots of handy shell things, etc
 * The most featured and friendly Shell in the world!
   * zsh based with plugins and customizations, tunned to be friendly for bash users
   * Don't lose your working terminals if your connection is lost or while you sleep